TSE Prime: 9715

 9. Systems for ensuring that subsidiaries’ directors and employees discharge their duties in compliance with the applicable laws and regulations and the Articles of Incorporation

-The Company is to second its directors and auditors to the subsidiaries whose roles are to attend the board of directors meetings of the subsidiary and to oversee the businesses of the subsidiaries.
+The Company is to second its directors and auditors to the subsidiaries whose roles are to attend the Board meetings of the subsidiary and to oversee the businesses of the subsidiaries.
 The department overseeing the operation of the affiliated companies is to conduct audit in cooperation with the Internal Audit Office and provide guidance on their business practices in accordance with the provisions of the Affiliated Companies’ Rules.

 Directors and employees of those subsidiaries that the Company considers to be an important entity are to receive an annual compliance training session the content and standard of which are equivalent to those for the Company.